Division of Research and Graduate Studies

 - Doctoral students should obtain dissertation guidelines from the degree program office.

 Thesis or Project Research Involving Human Subjects and Animal Subjects.
-Students conducting research involving human subjects should not begin use of human subjects until written approval has been received from the departmental Human Subjects Committee and, where review demands, the University Committee on Protection of Human Subjects (CPHS).
-Guidelines and forms for protocols can be obtained from the departmental office or the Office of the Vice President for Administration.
-Students should allow at least two weeks for a required CPHS review.
+Students conducting research involving human subjects should not begin use of human subjects until written approval has been received from the departmental Human Subjects Committee and, where review demands, the University Committee for the Protection of Human Subjects (CPHS).
+Guidelines and forms for protocols can be obtained from the departmental office, the CPHS website at fresnostate.edu/academics/humansubjects/, or the Office of the Vice President for Administration.
+Students should allow at least two to three weeks for a required CPHS review.
+Proof CITI Human Subjects Protection training is required to be submitted.

 Students planning to conduct research involving live animals housed on campus must receive approval of the research from the Animal Care and Use Committee.
 Forms may be obtained from the office of the dean, College of Science and Mathematics.